BlackWasp

 Initialising an Array

 As demonstrated, each element in an array can be accessed individually.
-This can be tedious when initialising an array to a specific set of values and requires excessive amounts of coding.
-Luckily, C# provides a method to initialise all of the array variables in a single statement.
-The comma-separated list of values is simply entered within a pair of braces and assigned to the declaration.
-The number of items in the array need not be specified as the compiler can determine this automatically.
+This can be tedious when filling an array with a set of values and requires excessive amounts of coding.
+C# provides a way to initialise all of the array variables in a single statement.
+The comma-separated list of values is provided within a braces and assigned to the declaration.
+The array size is set automatically.

 int[] listItems = new int[] {2,4,8};